annagerasim/MLflow/README.md

 To parse through studies/files from OneDrive for training, use Python script from [Parsing Data Folders.py](https://github.com/annagerasim/MLflow/blob/main/parsing_data_folders.py)

-Once, you establish your training set database, use the following script
+Once, you establish your training set database, use the following script to both randomly select the files for testing and automatically pull them from the folders [Select Test Data.py](https://github.com/annagerasim/MLflow/blob/main/Selecting_testing_data.py)